maelfabien/maelfabien.github.io/_posts/2019-2-3-Elasticsearch.md

 ![image](https://maelfabien.github.io/assets/images/els.jpg)

 Previously, we covered the Elastic Cloud.
 This is a fully managed solution that may not fit all the needs.
-How can you run Elasticsearch locally ?
-How can you launch Kibana ?
-And how do you use Dev Tools ?
+How can you run Elasticsearch locally?
+How can you launch Kibana?
+And how do you use Dev Tools?
 We'll answer those questions here.

 # I. Install Elasticsearch